MINIMALISM AND MOTHERHOOD

 Yet, when I’ve got more time, I’m less tired and have less on my mind, then I shout less.

-Through my wonderfully minimalistic lifestyle, I’ve found ways to declutter my calendar and create more time.
-I’ve cut down my To Do lists to manageable proportions (for a mere mortal, not a superhero) and I’ve refined the art of decluttering my mind using some pretty simple, but magical techniques, so I’ve got less on my mind.
+Through my minimalist and simplified lifestyle, I’ve found ways to declutter my calendar and create more time.
+I’ve cut down my To Do lists to manageable proportions (for a mere mortal, not a superhero) and I regularly practice ways of decluttering my mind using some pretty simple techniques, so I’ve got less on my mind.
 And so I shout less.

-My kids still don’t always do as they’re told and I still get tired (no amount of Minimalism will end that!) but I don’t shout and my kids love that.
+My kids still don’t always do as they’re told and I still get tired but I don’t shout and my kids love that.

 Here are a couple of posts which you might like…

-When I have time for me I can read, learn, relax, enjoy – I generally feel better and more positive.
+When I have time for me, even just 10 minutes here and there, I can read, learn, relax, enjoy – I generally feel better and more positive.
 This in turns helps me feel stronger and more confident that I’m able to juggle everything that I need to do.
 I feel more empowered and equipped to live life on my terms, not on anyone else’s.

 Check out these posts for more inspiration…